 After taking high-resolution drone images and stitching them to get a map, the drone operator uploaded it to the Agremo web app to use Weed Analysis.

 The report showed that only 39% of the farm was weed-infested, while the analyzed shapefile, demarcated fine, potential, and weed stress zones.
-An SMS leader helped the agronomist create a prescriptive variable spraying map based on the analyzed shapefile.
+Our new tool helped the agronomist create a prescriptive variable spraying map based on the analyzed shapefile.
 The farmer uploaded this map to his John Deere tractor to spray affected areas correctly.

 By reducing treatment to 39% of the total farm area, the farmer saved $1422.86 in second herbicide spray costs.
 Moreover, the overapplication of chemicals that lead to weed resistance and environmental damage was considerably diminished.